The contents of the Captured Data pane differ depending on the level you select in the Run Results tree in the left pane.

 Enable the option Allow active content to run in files on My Computer in the Security section.

 Click OK and close the browser.

 The Compare XML activity provides its results in the Captured Data pane.
-It indicates the changes in the XML, such as data changed, which element names changed and so forth.
+It indicates the changes in the XML, such as data changed or which element names changed.

 In the upper part of the Captured Data pane, click the link Report File link to open the complete comparison report in an external browser.

 The XML to String and JSON to String steps provide their results in the Captured Data pane.
 The Step Properties table shows the resulting strings for the OutputString entry.